 Parents and Carers are encouraged to be familiar with the tips and resources provided by the eSafety Commissioner about how to keep you children safe online whilst offering skills and advice. https://www.esafety.gov.au/parents.

 If you are experiencing any form of online abuse you do not need to face what you are feeling alone.
 You can also find support groups and get legal advice.
 Find a service that is right for you.
 Click the following link for a list of resources, counselling and support networks https://www.esafety.gov.au/about-us/counselling-support-services

-We are acutely aware of the financial impact that the current situation will have on many families.
+We are acutely aware of the financial impact that the current situation may have on families.
 St Joseph’s has a long and proud history of supporting members of our community who find paying fees beyond their financial means, this will continue.
-Any family who has difficulty meeting their fee commitments is encouraged to contact our fees office on [email protected]
+Any family who has difficulty meeting their fee commitments is encouraged to contact our fees office on [email protected].

 The Government have provided us with the following quick links to the measures available in the economic support package announced by the Prime Minister: